 - A. If a report of Prohibited Conduct discloses a serious and continuing threat to the campus community, Valencia College Security will issue a timely notification to protect the health or safety of the community as required by the Clery Act.
 The notification will not include identifying information about a Reporting Party. - B. Pursuant to the Clery Act and Section 304 of the Violence Against Women Reauthorization Act of 2013, information regarding criminal incidents reported to Campus Security authorities must be shared with Valencia College Security for inclusion in the Daily Crime Log.
 This information will also be included in the College's Annual Security Report (http://valenciacollege.edu/security/annual-security-report.cfm) - C. The College may also share aggregate and not personally identifiable data about reports, outcomes, and sanctions. - D. All College proceedings are conducted in accordance with the requirements of Title IX, the Clery Act, the Violence Against Women Act, FERPA, state and local laws, and College Policy.
-No information, including the dentity of the parties, will be released from such proceedings except as required or permitted by law or College Policy/procedure.
+No information, including the identity of the parties, will be released from such proceedings except as required or permitted by law or College Policy/procedure.

-Term Definition Advisor A silent and non-participating presence who solely observes and provides support during the investigation process.
+Appendix A: Definiti ions Term Definition Advisor A silent and non-participating presence who solely observes and provides support during the investigation process.
 (See definition of Title IX Advisor below for Title IX Sexual Misconduct investigations.)
 Age The number of years from the date of a person's birth.
 With respect to employment, individuals who are forty (40) years of age or older are protected from Discrimination and Harassment.
 There is no age threshold for students or other participants in educational programs or activities.
-Coercion or Force Conduct, intimidation, and express or implied threats of physical or emotional harm that would reasonably place an individual in fear of immediate or future harm and that are employed to persuade or compel someone to engage in sexual contact.
-College Community Faculty, staff, administrators, students, student employees, volunteers, and visitors.
+Coercion or Force Conduct, intimidation, and expressed or implied threats of physical or emotional harm that would reasonably place an individual in fear of immediate or future harm and that are employed to persuade or compel someone to engage in sexual contact.
+College Business Monday - Friday when the College is fully open for business in-person and/or through Days remote services.
+It shall exclude College holidays and other official College closures as applicable.
+College community Faculty, staff, administrators, students, student employees, volunteers, and visitors.
 Color An individual's skin pigmentation, complexion, shade, or tone.
 Complainant An individual who is alleged to be the victim of Prohibited Conduct outlined in this policy, regardless of whether this individual makes a report or seeks action under the policy.
-Complicity Any act that knowingly aids, facilitates, promotes, or encourages the commission Complicity of Prohibited Conduct by another person.
-Confidentiality Information shared with designated community professionals, referred to in this Community Policy as External Confidential Resources, will be disclosed only with the individual's express written permission.
-External Confidential Resources will not share information about an individual (including whether that individual has received services) with anyone, including the College, without the individual's express written permission, unless there is a continuing threat of serious violence to the patient/client or to others or there is a legal obligation to reveal such information (e.g., suspected abuse or neglect of a minor).
-Conflict of Interest A Title IX Advisor's personal or professional interest that is directly adverse to the interests of the party being advised, and that causes a substantial risk that the Advisor's responsibilities to that party will be materially limited by the Title IX Advisor's responsibilities to another party or to their personal or professional interest.
-To be a Conflict of Interest, the interest must actually affect the outcome the proceeding.
-A possible or potential conflict, without evidence of how that conflict would actually affect the outcome of the proceeding, is insufficient. conflict would actually affect the outcome of the proceeding, is insufficient.
-A Conflict of Interest exists when a Title IX Advisor has a familial relationship with a party or participant (other than the party being advised) whether by blood, adoption, or marriage.
-A Title IX Advisor's personal or business interest involving any party or participant in the proceeding may also be evidence of a Conflict of Interest, including but not limited to an interest in a party or participant's private business; the receipt of gifts or financial assistance from a party; or providing financial assistance to a party.
-Merely being employed by or compensated by the College for service as a Title IX Advisor, having knowledge of a party or participant prior to the hearing, or being a certain sex or gender shall, by themselves, be insufficient to constitute a Conflict of Interest.
+Complicity Any act that knowingly aids, facilitates, promotes, or encourages the commission of Prohibited Conduct by another person.
+Confidentiality Information shared with designated community professionals, referred to in this